ColinKennedy/vim-git-backup/README.md

+- Check all TODO and system calls and try to eliminate as many as possible
+- Add fail-safes into the code.
+ - e.g. check if git has "-C" flag
+ - if `diff` command is executable, grep, tail, wc, etc.
+ - if ghistory has sed / tac available, etc.

 # vim-git-backup
 A top notch backup mechanism for Vim.
 Maintain copies of your files, anywhere, and never lose anything again.